nychealth/EH-dataportal/content/data-stories/public-space-creates-health/index.md

 Neighborhoods closest to highways are impacted by increased noise and air pollution and experience long-term consequences from the fracturing of communities that resulted from highway construction. <a href="https://www.nyc.gov/office-of-the-mayor/news/919-22/mayor-adams-kicks-off-landmark-study-reimagine-cross-bronx-expressway#/0">Community-informed impact studies on highways like the Brooklyn Queens Expressway (BQE) and the Cross Bronx Expressway (CBE) will work to mitigate the degree of these negative effects</a>.
 They aim to increase connectivity and resource access for those living close to a highway while reducing exposure to noise and pollution.

-<a href="../breatheeasy/">Though New York City’s air quality is overall improving, air quality can vary between neighborhoods due to a variety of factors</a>, such as traffic levels, heating oil use, tree canopy, and local green space.
+<a href="../breatheeasy/">Though New York City’s air quality is overall improving, air quality can vary between neighborhoods due to a variety of factors</a>, such as traffic levels, heating oil use, tree canopy and local green space.
 All neighborhoods can benefit from strategic car-free zones, which may look like greenways for bicycle and pedestrian access, and more trees along roadways, since trees clean the air.
 Policies that reduce vehicle traffic can reduce noise, light and air pollution, and encourage active transit.

 ### Maintaining public space is critical to ensuring that all New Yorkers can use it.